 What To Look For In Sustainable Watches

-As with all my guides on sustainable fashion, I look for four criteria to ensure real sustainability in the brands and items I recommend:
+As with all my sustainable shopping guides, I look for four criteria to ensure real sustainability in the brands and items I recommend:

 - Social Sustainability: providing clear, accessible knowledge of who makes the brand’s clothes, and how they treat their people ethically, with safe working conditions and fair pay.